b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/Education.md

 &nbsp;

-### Others
+### Direct
 Does anyone else remember meeting Joseph Jr?

 Pomeroy Tucker, a bookseller in Palmyra [writes this about his experience](https://archive.org/details/originriseprogre00tuck/page/n23/mode/2up?q=read+comprehensively) with Joseph Jr:

-> Joseph … as he grew in years, had ==learned to read comprehensively==, in which qualification he was ==far in advance of his elder brother, and even of his father==...
+> *Joseph … as he grew in years, had ==learned to read comprehensively==, in which qualification he was ==far in advance of his elder brother, and even of his father==...*
 >
-> . . .
->
-> As he further advanced in reading and knowledge, he assumed a spiritual or religious turn of mind, and ==frequently perused the bible==, becoming quite familiar with portions thereof, both of the Old and New Testaments; selected ==texts from which he quoted and discussed with great assurance== when in the presence of his superstitious acquaintances.
+> *As he further advanced in reading and knowledge, he assumed a spiritual or religious turn of mind, and ==frequently perused the bible==, becoming quite familiar with portions thereof, both of the Old and New Testaments; selected ==texts from which he quoted and discussed with great assurance== when in the presence of his superstitious acquaintances.*

 Does a bookseller's opinion on someone's literary potential hold value?

-Fast-forwarding to 1880, [President John Taylor reflects](https://scriptures.byu.edu/#:t33463:j21) back on his experiences with Joseph Smith as as adult:

-> He was ignorant of letters as the world has it, but ==the most profoundly learned and intelligent man that I ever met== in my life, and I have traveled hundreds of thousands of miles, been on different continents and mingled among all classes and creeds of people, yet ==I have never met a man so intelligent as he was==.

 &nbsp;

+Fast-forwarding to 1880:

+> *He was ignorant of letters as the world has it, but ==the most profoundly learned and intelligent man that I ever met== in my life, and I have traveled hundreds of thousands of miles, been on different continents and mingled among all classes and creeds of people, yet ==I have never met a man so intelligent as he was==.*

+&mdash; *[John Taylor, How a Knowledge of God is Obtained, Etc.](https://scriptures.byu.edu/#:t33463:j21)*, Journal of Discourses 21:163; See also *[Teacher of God’s Truth](https://history.churchofjesuschrist.org/content/teacher-of-gods-truth?lang=eng)*, Church History, *churchofjesuschrist.org*; See also *[Joseph Smith: Gifted Learner, Master Teacher, Prophetic Seer](https://rsc.byu.edu/joseph-smith-prophet-man/joseph-smith-gifted-learner-master-teacher-prophetic-seer)* by Brian L. Smith, BYU Religious Studies Center

+&nbsp;

 [William E. McLellin, the teacher of a high school](https://web.archive.org/web/20230620074941/https://www.deseret.com/2009/1/28/20298664/inside-the-lost-mclellin-notebook) Joseph Smith studied under in his adult years, says this:

-> ==I was personally and intimately acquainted with Joseph Smith==, the translator of the book, for five years near the beginning of his ministry.
+> *==I was personally and intimately acquainted with Joseph Smith==, the translator of the book, for five years near the beginning of his ministry.
 He attended my High school during the winter of 1834.
 He attended my school and learned science all winter.
 I learned the strength of his mind as the study and principles of science.
 Hence I think I knew him.
 And I here say that ==he had one of strongest, well balanced, penetrating, and retentive minds of any with which I ever formed an acquaintance==, among the thousands of my observation.
-Although when I took him into my school, he was without scientific knowledge or attainments.
+Although when I took him into my school, he was without scientific knowledge or attainments.*

 &nbsp;